 Corporate tax

-- The Company was established in September 2021 and submitted tax returns on the legal dates for year 2022 according to law number 91 for year 2005 and has not been examined till the financial statements date.
+- The Company was established in September 2021 and submitted tax returns on the legal dates for year 2022 according to Law No. 91 for year 2005 and has not been examined till the financial statements date.

 Payroll tax